Background pattern

 Consult your doctor or pharmacist before starting to take atenolol if:

-• You have asthma, bronchitis, or any other respiratory problem, or have allergic reactions, for example, to insect bites.
-If you have ever had asthma or bronchitis, do not take this medication without first consulting your doctor.
+• You have asthma, wheezing or any other similar breathing problems, or you have allergic reactions, for example to insect bites.
+If you have ever had asthma or wheezing, do not take this medicine without first consulting your doctor.

 • You have a type of chest pain (angina) called Prinzmetal's angina.